 The 96-year-old Zilli Schmidt has made it her mission to tell the world what was done to the Romani people by the Nazi regime.
 She warns of contemporary parallels — and strikes a chord with many of her listeners.

-It is September 2020 when Zilli Schmidt walks into Kulturhaus RomnoKher in the western German city of Mannheim, to attend a reading of her book about her memories as a survivor of the Auschwitz death camp.
-"Your visit is a gift," is a common expression of gratitude among the many people who turn out to greet her.
+In September, Schmidt walked into the Kulturhaus RomnoKher in the western German city of Mannheim to attend a reading of her book about her memories as a survivor of the Auschwitz death camp.
+"Your visit is a gift," said many of the people who had turned out to greet her.

-The book is entitled God had plans for me: To keep alive the memory of the German Sinti and it tells of happy childhood days, as well as her incarceration, hunger, guards shooting at small children and mass murder.
+The book is titled God Had Plans for Me: To Keep Alive the Memory of the German Sinti.
+It recounts her happy childhood days — as well as her incarceration and hunger, the guards shooting at small children and mass murder.

-In an interview with DW, she explains that it is her mission to say what the Nazis did to the Sinti, one of Europe's Romani tribes.
-"They were all gassed, my entire family, all my people."
-She says all the talk after the war was about the Shoah: "The Jews were all sent to the gas chambers.
+Schmidt told DW that it is her mission to tell what the Nazis did to Sinti, a Roma population in Europe.
+"They were all gassed, my entire family, all my people," she said.
+She added that the murder of Roma is often left out of stories of the Holocaust: "The Jews were all sent to the gas chambers.
 And all the Sinti are still alive?"
-She pauses: "Nobody was still alive."
+She pauses.
+"Nobody was still alive," she said.

-Zilli Schmidt's daughter Gretel would be 80 years old if she were alive today.
-Schmidt, nee Reichmann, could have grandchildren and great-grandchildren.
+Schmidt's daughter, Gretel, would be 80 years old if she were alive today.
+She could have grandchildren and great-grandchildren.
 But Gretel, her little girl, "did not grow up."
 In the camp, the girl saw the chimneys of the crematorium: "Mama, they are burning people over there."
 Zilli told her daughter that this was not true: "No, they are just baking bread."

 Gretel's life ended when she was four years and three months old.
 Murdered on August 2, 1944, in the gas chambers of Auschwitz-Birkenau, just like Zilli's parents, her sister Guki and her six children, when the Nazi SS paramilitaries decided to liquidate so-called gypsy families.
 On this night alone, the SS murdered about 4,300 screaming and crying people.
 It was one of the darkest episodes in the Romani genocide, known as the Porajmos.